How to Approach B2B and B2C Business Models

 What is a Digital Product?

 Let’s start by discussing the main topic that divides both terms here.
 A digital product is only available digitally.
 Hence, they don't have a physical form.
-These products include anything from software development to eBooks and online courses.
+These products include anything from Software Development to eBooks and online courses.
 Also, digital products can be non-profitable.
 It means that you can get helpful information or services without paying.
 Google Search and Facebook are some examples of non-profit digital products.

 B2B stands for Business to Business transactions.
 It's the exchange of goods and services between companies to create revenue.
 Due to supply chain creation and cost reduction, B2B models have risen in popularity.
 Because these involve high trust levels and more parties, these operations are often more complex than consumer transactions.